promptfoo/promptfoo/examples/lm-studio/README.md

    npx promptfoo view
    ```

-For more information, see the [PromptFoo documentation](https://www.promptfoo.dev/docs/providers/http) on how to set up a custom HTTP provider.
+For more information, see the [Promptfoo documentation](https://www.promptfoo.dev/docs/providers/http) on how to set up a custom HTTP provider.